foundryvtt/crucible/docs/Dice.md

 **Situation**: *Suppose Irzi - a bold ex-soldier hoping to save a victim of an evil ogre's kidnapping - sought to climb a steep cliffside to follow the ogre's trail.
 The player, Melody, would roll 3d8 and add Irzi's character bonuses for Acrobatics to the result.
 Furthermore, a situational bonus might apply depending on whether the attempt was made in esepcially favorable or unfavorable conditions.
 Suppose Irzi had a recent, untreated ankle injury that hindered her ability to climb, adding 2 banes to her roll, reducing one of her dice pool's d8s to a d4.
 In this case, the player rolls two d8s and one d4, resulting in 6, 8, and 3, adding a +4 for her ability bonus (an average of her Strength and Dexterity scores), and a +2 for her Acrobatics skill, resulting in a total roll of 23.
 The Game Master deems this was a difficult task, as the cliff was slippery and with few footholds, requiring a roll of 20 or higher to succeed in the attempt.
 In this situation, Irzi is successful, managing to safely scale the cliff and continuing her pursuit of the kidnapper.*

 In this example, the roll uses a bonus from an applicable skill.
-Refer to the [Skills](./Character/Skills.md) article for information on skills, the attributes they use, and skill bonuses.
+Refer to the [Skills](./Character/Skills.md) article for information on skills checks, the ability scores they use, and skill bonuses.

 #### Determining Difficulty